Cold weather provides unique challenges to maintaining uptime at your oil and gas production site.

-This simple step will prevent moisture from entering the control valve and freezing, which will cause control valve to fail.
+This simple step will prevent moisture from entering and freezing, which can cause the equipment to fail.

 If the breather plug is oriented horizontally, like it is on the Kimray High Pressure Control Valve, turn it away from the north wind so wind and rain don’t get in and cause freezing.

 Some producers use a chemical called methanol in oil and gas production.
 Methanol is injected into the gas stream to prevent freezing in their control valves and other production equipment.

 While effective, methanol is also corrosive and can eat away certain types of elastomers.
 If you choose this route, make sure to specify the appropriate cold weather elastomers that are compatible with methanol gas.

 4. Use a CATCO Heater

 Another spot vulnerable to freezing is your control valve body.

 As an example, say you have a compressed natural gas (CNG) application.
 You need to take gas from a large storage tank under extremely high pressure—say 4,000 psi—and cut it down to 200 psi in order to be used at a CNG fueling station.